sinankalkan/CENG501-Spring2021/project_EsmeVardar/readme.md

-# Paper title
+# iFAN: Image-Instance Full Alignment Networks for Adaptive Object Detection
-iFAN: Image-Instance Full Alignment Networks for Adaptive Object Detection Chenfan Zhuang, Xintong Han, Weilin Huang∗, Matthew R. Scott
+Authors: Chenfan Zhuang, Xintong Han, Weilin Huang∗, Matthew R. Scott

 This readme file is an outcome of the [CENG501 (Spring 2021)](http://kovan.ceng.metu.edu.tr/~sinan/DL/) project for reproducing a paper without an implementation.
 See [CENG501 (Spring 2021) Project List](https://github.com/sinankalkan/CENG501-Spring2021) for a complete list of all paper reproduction projects.